Score-based Greedy Search for Structure Identification of Partially Observed Linear Causal Models: Preliminaries

 \subsection{Likelihood Score}

 Despite the asymptotic correctness of constraint-based causal discovery approaches, in practice these methods often suffer from the problem of multi-testing and error propagation \citep{spirtes2010introduction,colombo2012learning}.
 In the finite sample case, they rely heavily on statistical tests to iteratively build the result, while the power of each test might be limited especially when the sample size is small and number of variables is large.
-On the contrary, score-based causal discovery methods may not suffer from these problems and could be practically more favorable \citep{nandy2018high,ramsey2017million}, especially when the sample size is small (also empirically validated in \cref{sec:synthetic_data}).
+On the contrary, score-based causal discovery methods may not suffer from these problems and could be practically more favorable \citep{nandy2018high,ramsey2017million}, especially when the sample size is small (also empirically validated in \cref{sec:synthetic_data}). {A more detailed discussion about error propagation can be found in \cref{sec:discussion_on_error_propagation}.}

 To this end, in this work we aim at structure identification based on the use of likelihood scores in the partially observed scenario.
-In contrast to the fully observed case, in the presence of latent variables, the formulation of likelihood is not trivial, and we provide it in what follows.
+In contrast to the fully observed case, in the presence of latent variables, the formulation of the likelihood is not trivial, and we provide it in what follows.

 \begin{restatable}[Parameterization of Population Covariance \citep{dong2024parameter}]{proposition}{PropositionCovarianceMatrix} Consider the model defined in Def.~\ref{definition:polcm}, and let $F${ $= $}, and $\Omega${ $= $}, where $\Omega$ is the diagonal covariance matrix of $\epsilon_{\set{V}_\graph}$.
 Let $M=((I-F_{\set{L}\set{L}}-F_{\set{L}\set{X}}(I-F_{\set{X}\set{X}})^{-1} F_{\set{X}\set{L}}))^{-1}$, $N=(((I-F_{\set{L}\set{L}})F_{\set{X}\set{L}}^{-1}(I-F_{\set{X}\set{X}})-F_{\set{L}\set{X}}))^{-1}$, and $\Sigma_{\set{L}}=M^{T} \Omega_{\epsilon_\set{L}} M + N^T\Omega_{\epsilon_\set{X}} N$.
 Then the population covariance of $\set{X}$ can be formulated as \end{restatable}